 T-Mobile is a major wireless carrier that offers a variety of powerful plans.
 But these plans can get pricey.
-Meanwhile, Mint Mobile is a newer carrier that actually runs on T-Mobile network, but offers way more affordable plans.
-For example, here’s a comparison of Mint and T-Mobile’s cheapest unlimited data plans.
+Meanwhile, Mint Mobile is a newer carrier that actually runs on the T-Mobile network, but offers way more affordable plans.

-Heading in 2021, Mint is clearly much cheaper, but you also lose out on some nice perks.
+Heading into 2022, Mint is clearly much cheaper, but you also lose out on some nice perks.
 So, which carrier is right for you?
 We’ve got all of the information you need to figure that out in this Mint versus T-Mobile review.